A 2020 Virtual Study Abroad Experience | Is it Worth it?

 I want to emphasize that most virtual study abroad programs are strictly about education, which of course is the foundation of any study abroad program.

 Based on my research, I also know that some organizations and schools are exploring ‘flexible or on-demand’ options this year.
 This would mean that students would be able to log in at their free will to review and complete assignments, but would still have deadlines each week.
-This will be a way to provide structure to a program but allow students, who have already been online learning for months, have the opportunity to still enjoy a bit of summer vacation.
+This would give students the chance to take their “regular classes” and then also build in study abroad components such as online seminars or online videos.
+Each college or private program is currently working on their own individual solution, so please know these vary based on your school and location in the world.

 While the requirements vary individually, it seems that most institutions are allowing students to classify three to nine credits towards graduation for virtual study abroad.
 There is also some discussion for the fall to count virtual study abroad as a full credit semester for students that have had to unenroll from traditional programs.